-Here are just a few that I’ve shared so far (you can see them ALL here) and I’ll be doing more, so stay tuned!
+Here are just a few that I’ve shared so far (click this link to see all of my easy vegan dinner recipes!) and I’ll be doing more, so stay tuned!

 Today’s recipe is for vegan stuffed sweet potatoes that are filled with a combination of tasty ingredients and if you don’t have something one of the ingredients on hand, you can easily substitute, details about that below.

 All you need is eight simple ingredients for this recipe, you can see them all in the picture below.

 As you may know, other loaded sweet potato recipes are topped with cheese or some sort of dairy filled sauce, but this recipe doesn’t use any of those things.

 To make stuffed sweet potatoes vegan, you simply avoid those ingredients and use other bright, fresh ingredients in their place (although, you can top with vegan shredded cheese, if you’d like!)

 How to Make Sweet Potatoes Stuffed with Black Beans and Corn

 (Note: I’ve outlined the step-by-step on how to make this stuffed sweet potato recipe here, but find the full recipe, ingredients, and directions at the end of this post.)